CodingChessVariants/codingchessvariants.github.io/source/tutorials/creatingNewPieces.rst

 Option 2: Otherwise
 ^^^^^^^^^^^^^^^^^^^^^
-You must a give a list of moves the piece can do in moveTypes.
-Please look at the Engine API pages for Moves for further details.
+You must a give a list of MoveGenerators the piece can do in moveTypes.
+Please look at the Engine API pages for MoveGenerator for further details.

+We use four types of moves to describe the movement of standard chess pieces:
+    - Sliders - move along a ray direction until they encounter another piece or the edge of the board
+    - Leapers - perform single steps to specified target squares
+    - Steppers - perform single (repeated) steps in a particular board direction
+    - Hoppers - can move along a ray direction, but must jump over another piece.

+We also use the following conditions as wrappers to describe moves:
+    - CaptureOnly - move can only occur if it captures a piece
+    - NoCapture - move can only occur if it doesn't capture a piece
+    - Restricted - move can only occur when the piece starts in a specific region
+    - RestrictedDestination - move can only occur if the destination is within a specific region
+    - Composite - This is a wrapper around a list of basic moves to represent a composite moves.

+To add moves which could result in promotion, we use the 'AddPromotion' wrapper which takes in a list of moves which can results in promotion.

+We also include a special move 'Skip' to skip moves, such as in Janggi.

 For example, the standard Rook gives this as their moveTypes:

 .. code-block:: kotlin